-Here you’ll find useful information on credit scores, interest rates, finding the right mortgage, homeowner insurance coverage, savvy home-scouting, writing a strong offer, and what’s necessary for a successful escrow process.
+Here you’ll find useful information on credit scores, interest rates, finding the right mortgage, homeowner insurance coverage, and more.

 The Consumer Financial Protection Bureau, a U.S. governmental agency, born out of the 2008 financial crisis, that sets mortgage lending standards among other things, is a great start for anyone looking to buy a home.
 Get started here on understanding the home-buying process like a pro!